YD525/SSELexicon/README.md

-# SSELexicon
+# SSE Lexicon

-SSELexicon is an open-source and free translation tool for Skyrim Mod, intended to significantly reduce the workload of Sinicizers.
+SSE Lexicon is an open-source and free translation tool for Skyrim Mod, intended to significantly reduce the workload of Sinicizers.

 Published at: https://www.nexusmods.com/skyrimspecialedition/mods/143056